Trans-Gomti area: Demographics

-With the population of slightly more than one million it is the most literate area in the entire Uttar Pradesh state.
+With a population of slightly more than one million, it is the most literate area in the entire Uttar Pradesh state.
 It mostly has middle class professionals and is more cosmopolitan than the main city.

 Economy

 It constitutes the central business area of Eastern Uttar Pradesh with many BPOs, R&D centres, IT, and ITES centres.
 It also has the Indira Gandhi Pratishthan which is the largest science and technology centre in Uttar Pradesh.
 Most of the economic activity happens in Indira Nagar-Gomti Nagar and Sitapur Road while rest of the area is used for residential purpose.

 The institutional area in Vibhuti Khand, a locality in Gomti Nagar, is fast developing as the second Central Business District of Lucknow.